 Although a comprehensive focus on social and emotional learning (SEL) is new to Atlanta Public Schools, Superintendent Meria Carstarphen has been committed to SEL and supporting the needs of the whole child for many years.
 After successfully implementing a districtwide SEL strategy in her previous district, in 2016 she brought a similar focus to Atlanta.

-SEL in Atlanta
+SEL in Action

-During the 2015-16 school year schools in the Carver Cluster, the South Atlanta Cluster, and all middle schools began embedding SEL into their academic day and school culture.
+- During the 2015-16 school year schools in the Carver Cluster, the South Atlanta Cluster, and all middle schools began embedding SEL into their academic day and school culture.

-Another demonstration of district commitment to SEL is the inclusion of SEL in the recently shared Turnaround Strategy. >As Atlanta makes needed changes to ensure significant academic growth and achievement to turn its schools around, SEL has become a key component in the comprehensive plan to improve schools and the lives of students.
+- Another demonstration of district commitment to SEL is the inclusion of SEL in the recently shared Turnaround Strategy. >As Atlanta makes needed changes to ensure significant academic growth and achievement to turn its schools around, SEL has become a key component in the comprehensive plan to improve schools and the lives of students.

-SEL will roll out to additional clusters each school year, with full district implementation by 2018.
+- SEL will roll out to additional clusters each school year, with full district implementation by 2018.